 The bioconversion efficiency (BE) (Table.1) of super worms given various types of organic waste substrates was significantly variable.
 The highest BE was indicated by worms that were provided with potato peels (8.13 ± 0.10), demonstrating a more efficient conversion of feed to biomass.
 Cabbage (8.04 ± 0.85), mangoes (8.03 ± 0.09) and carrots (8.03 ± 0.03) diets indicate that these vegetable feeds support a better metabolism during larval development.
 The wheat bran control group (7.85 ± 0.15) BE results were not significantly different but was comparatively lower for BE.

 The conversion efficiency is an important metric for evaluating the capacity of insects to convert waste substrates into biomass.
 In this study, SW were able to bio-convert several vegetable waste substrates successfully demonstrated a bioconversion ability across a variety of vegetable waste substrates, with the highest bioconversion efficiency on potato skins.
 Previous studies have demonstrated that insects such as T. molitor and H. illucens are able to utilise agro-waste to produce protein enriched biomass.
-Specifically, bioconversion efficiency (BE) values between 6%–10% depending on the feed composition and moisture content were reported by (Oonincx et al. 2015) and (Nyakeri et al. 2017).
+Specifically, bioconversion efficiency (BE) values between 6%–10% depending on the feed composition and moisture content were reported by (Oonincx et al. 2015) and (Nyakeri et al., 2017).
 The super worms were unable to bio-convert banana skins because they lost their moisture quickly, consequently making the substrate unsuitable for larval development and resulting in cannibalism or starvation.

 Overall, the results from this experiment reaffirm that super worms have potential as agents for biowaste conversion.
 Their ability to bio-convert readily available organic waste into biomass provides a solution to sustainably manage food waste and relieve environmental pollution.
 The addition of insects in waste conversion could greatly reduce organic waste in landfills, lower greenhouse gas emissions, and create a stronger circular economy in agriculture and food production as a whole.